marda-alliance/phase-field-schema/working-examples/pfhub.md

 The following are specific details for the community schema that would address the above issues.
-A useful publication to help with this is [*Sharing interoperable workflow provenace*][SHARING].
+A useful publication to help with this is [*Sharing interoperable workflow provenance*][SHARING].
 It identifies 5 broad categories of data (the problem specification is included as a separate category here).

 - **Problem specification**: a link to the benchmark specification in the case of PFHub.
 For other applications this may need to be more complete.
 - **Retrospective provenance metadata**: descriptions of metadata that can only be gathered during or after a simulation event.
 - **Prospective provenance metadata**: large amount of metadata known before the simulation.
 - **Data sharing**: a description of post-processed and raw data for each problem specification in the case of the benchmarks.
 - **Environment execution**: possible inclusion of an execution container, software description and input files
 - **Findability**: links to relevant repositories and DOI of shared data

 The following bullets outline specific fields that might be included in a prospective schema.

 - **Problem specification**:
   - DOI link to a problem specification
   - Keywords related to the phase field application and typically used for materials ontologies (e.g. "additive-manufacturing" or "cobalt-alloy")
   - A phase field equation category (e.g. "cahn-hilliard" or "allen-cahn")
 - **Retrospective provenance metadata**:
   - Memory usage, run time
   - mesh actually used, degrees of freedom
 - **Prospective provenance metadata**:
   - Computer architectures, nodes, threads etc
   - Control parameter settings, command line options, environment variables
   - Numerical approach
-		- meshing strategy, nominal degress of freedom
+    - meshing strategy, nominal degrees of freedom
     - non-linear solver strategy
     - linear solver strategy
     - time-stepping strategy
     - discretization strategy
       - expected order of accuracy
 - **Data Sharing**:
   - Suggested naming conventions, formats for
     - time
     - phase field global quantities
     - field data
   - Suggested storage formats
   - URL or local paths to data files
   - DOI of data files
   - Domain / mesh file details if relevant for reading data
   - Formatting details
 - **Environment Execution**:
   - Link to software framework
     ([Codemeta][CODEMETA]) + repository +
     version
   - Facilitate execution
     - Link to container image
     - Link to environment generation files
       (e.g. `environment.yml`, `shell.nix` or `Dockerfile`)
   - Link to relevant input files + commit ID
   - implementation repository link  + commit ID
 - **Findability**:
   - Implementation repository link + commit ID
   - DOI of implementation repository
   - DOI of output files

 [SHARING]: https://doi.org/10.1093/gigascience/giz095
 [CODEMETA]: https://codemeta.github.io/terms/